Leoburgur/Juke-Box-Sumulator/README.md

 ## Features

-- **Text Version**: Simulates the vending machine using the terminal.
-- **GUI Version**: Provides a user-friendly interface for interacting with the vending machine.
+- **GUI Version**: Provides a user-friendly interface for interacting with the Jukebox music player.
-- **State Machine**: Demonstrates state machine principles for managing vending machine operations.

 ## Getting Started